isovector/thinking-with-types/prose/computing/5-generics.markdown

 elegant experience.

 And we're done.
-We've successfully used the metadata in `GHC.Generics` to automatically marshall a description of our Haskell datatypes into JSON Schema.
+We've successfully used the metadata in `GHC.Generics` to automatically marshall a description of our Haskell data types into JSON Schema.
-We didn't need to resort to using code generation---which would have complicated our compilation pipeline---and we've written nothing but everday Haskell in order to accomplish it.
+We didn't need to resort to using code generation---which would have complicated our compilation pipeline---and we've written nothing but everyday Haskell in order to accomplish it.

 We can admire our handiwork: